hendrtd/engr-1110/docs/modules/m08/assign/colab.md

 You must create a Colab notebook to perform the data analysis shown in the graph below, and similar to the one shown in Chapter 12 of the course zyBook.
+Follow each step below to ensure that you create the expected Colab notebook.

 ![](img/plot.png)